nugglet/nugglet.github.io/_posts/2023-02-02-basics-test-cases.md

 tags:
   - SWE
   - testing
+excerpt_separator: "<!--more-->"
 ---

 Writing good unit test cases is an important part of any software endeavour.
-But what constitutes a good unit test?
+But what constitutes a good unit test? <!--more-->

 ## Manual Test Cases
 Reasons to use: automation is too expensive, tests are too complex, better for more created/empathetic test approaches